alkindli/CtraderRobot/README.md

 ![byJE_VDY](https://github.com/user-attachments/assets/547e8ecb-6e26-4928-b38c-451db3a15788)
 ![ZlXs4dzy](https://github.com/user-attachments/assets/85b53237-099f-4c8f-81ff-7a0b43ae2f6a)

 Oh i see what is going on.
 You get the work-stationary and blueprint before there was a questionnaire website?
+How about a medium story.